-Module SME-STE-M Introduce Representation: Space, Time Introduction to Knowledge Represe iction to Knowledge ne, Events entation: Space, Time, Events 6 ECTS / 1 80 h (since WS21/22) f Dr. Diadrich Waltor Person responsible for module.
-Pro Contents: This course gives an introduction to science in general and artificial inte o the area of knowledge representati Iligence in particular. on, a sub-di scipline of computer Knowledge representation is involve according background knowledge a problems. ed with identifying means to represe as data structures, and to develop re ent practical asoning alg problems and orithms to solve these This course puts a spotlight on sym component as is typical for many p bolic techniques to represent knowl ractical real-world problems. edge involvi ng a spatio-temporal Contents: fundamental concepts: knowle syntax and semantics, formali representation and reasoning qualitative algebras and const constraint-based reasoning spatial logics complexity and tractable subc edge, abstractions, relations, logics ization of knowledge traint calculi gain overview of formalisms for gain skills to represent spatio- gain overview of reasoning prime learn to apply constraint-base learn to identify computationa or representing spatio-temporal logic temporal knowledge symbolically oblems and learn to identify approad d reasoning methods I complexity of reasoning problems cs ches for solv ing them Remark: The main language of instruction in German.
-The lectures and tutorials German. this course is English.
-Exams may may be delivered in German if all pa be taken in e articipating s either English or tudents are fluent in prerequisites for the module: none Recommended prior knowledge: Basic knowledge in computer scien obtained in a computer science bac ice is recommended, for example chelor's curriculum.
-Admission none n requirements: Frequency: every winter semester Recommended semester: Minimal Duration of the Module: 1 Semester Module Units 1.
-Lectures Introduction to Know Mode of Delivery: Lectures ledge Representation: Space, Tin ne, Events 2,00 Weekly Contact Hours

-Lecturers: Prof. Dr. Diedrich Wolter
+Module SME-STE-M Introdu Representation: Space, Tim Introduction to Knowledge Represe ne, Events 6 ECTS / 1 80 h (since WS21/22) Person responsible for module: Pro of.
+Dr. Diedrich Wolter Contents: This course gives an introduction to the area of knowledge representation, a sub-discipline of computer science in general and artificial intelligence in particular.
+Knowledge representation is involved with identifying means to represent practical problems and according background knowledge as data structures, and to develop reasoning algorithms to solve these problems. • This course puts a spotlight on symbolic techniques to represent knowledge involving a spatio-temporal component as is typical for many practical real-world problems. fundamental concepts: knowle syntax and semantics, formali representation and reasoning qualitative algebras and const constraint-based reasoning spatial logics complexity and tractable subc traint calculi Learning outcomes: gain overview of formalisms for representing spatio-temporal logics gain skills to represent spatio-temporal knowledge symbolically gain overview of reasoning problems and learn to identify approaches for solving them learn to apply constraint-based reasoning methods learn to identify computational complexity of reasoning problems this course is English.
+Exams may may be delivered in German if all pa - prerequisites for the module: none Recommended prior knowledge: Basic knowledge in computer scien obtained in a computer science bac ce is recommended, for example Admissior none n requirements: Frequency: every winter Recommended semester: Minimal Duration of the Model semester 1 Semester Module Units Module Units 1.
+Lectures Introduction to Knowledge Representation: Space, Time, Events 2,00 Weekly Contact Mode of Delivery: Lectures Hours Lecturers: Prof. Dr. Diedrich Wolter Hours 2,00 Weekly Contact Hours